JuanLPalacios/Help-blog/README.md

 ## Getting Started

-Start by seting up the enviroment
+Start by setting up the environment

 ```
 bundle install